OpenLI-NZ/openli/README.md

 ---------------------------------------------------------------------------

-Copyright (c) 2018 - 2022 The University of Waikato, Hamilton, New Zealand.
+Copyright (c) 2018 - 2023 The University of Waikato, Hamilton, New Zealand.
 All rights reserved.

-This code has been developed by the University of Waikato WAND research group.
-For further information please see http://www.wand.net.nz/.
+OpenLI was originally developed by the University of Waikato WAND research group.
+For further information please see https://www.wand.net.nz/.

 OpenLI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by